Mich0232/template-aws-python-microservice/README.md

-## Template Repository: Python 3.9  + Terraform 1.5.2
+## Template Repository: Python 3.9  + Terraform 1.5.2 (AWS)
-This is a template repository for a Python 3.9 project that includes Terraform infrastructure setup.
+This is a template repository for a Python 3.9 project that includes Terraform infrastructure setup on AWS cloud.

 The repository is pre-configured with pre-commit hooks that run black, flake8, mypy, and Terraform linters to ensure code consistency and quality.